 The first instance of using federated learning was relatively recent.
 It didn’t catch on in the industry until companies started looking for solutions to privacy protection for healthcare data.

 The reason tech companies were reluctant to implement it is that federated learning requires standardizing data collection across every separate entity (hospitals and research centers).
 It also requires each of these entities to have the infrastructure and personnel on-site for training the machine learning algorithm.
 Additionally, there’s the risk that combining separate models could result in a master algorithm worse than each of its parts.

 Despite these challenges, however, the expected payoff from AI in healthcare — lower costs, more accurate diagnoses, and predictive medicine — is so great that tech companies and hospitals/research institutions have strong incentives to work on overcoming the challenges.
-According to the NewtonX survey, while some hospitals and institutions have already begun to implement the necessary infrastructure, there will be a heavy push toward getting onboarded with federated learning over the next two years.
+According to the NewtonX healthcare market research survey, while some hospitals and institutions have already begun to implement the necessary infrastructure, there will be a heavy push toward getting onboarded with federated learning over the next two years.
 By 2025 we will see massive advances and applications for AI in healthcare.